Dr. Chris Vanderhoof, DVM, MPH

 There is a famous saying, often attributed to Benjamin Franklin, that goes: “in this world, nothing can be said to be certain, except death and taxes.”

 The man whose face graces the $100 bill was a sage and accomplished figure, but we could argue that there are many other additional certainties in life and I would argue that osteoarthritis is one of them.

 Uncomfortable, achy joints cut down on our mobility and our quality of life.
 But at least we as humans can understand what’s happening.
-It’s especially difficult to watch our pets, who live day to day, and for who we want little except great life quality and happiness, suffer from the same pain and immobility as us; without a clue as to why or how to fix it.
+It’s especially difficult to watch our pets, who live day to day, and for who we want little except great quality of life and happiness, suffer from the same pain and immobility as us; without a clue as to why or how to fix it.

 In this article, we are going to discuss six natural food and supplement ingredients that can be very beneficial for helping to decrease discomfort and non-normal inflammatory response and to restore some of that lost mobility in your furry four-legged family member.
 When consumed consistently, these foods can significantly improve your dog’s health and well-being.

-But before we get to that, it’s important to have a general understanding of what joint pain and inflammation means for pets, and even more importantly, misconceptions that many pet parents can have.
+But before we get to that, it’s important to have a general understanding of what joint pain and inflammation means for older dogs, and even more importantly, misconceptions that many pet parents can have.